 Bellagio The Italian Lakes, Italy Travel Guide

-Italy has several major mobile providers, including TIM, Vodafone, and WindTre.
-Local SIM cards are available at official stores in larger towns like Como or Milan.
-Your passport is necessary for registration.
+The italian republic has several major mobile providers, including TIM, Vodafone, and WindTre.
+Local SIM cards are available from official retailers in bigger towns such as Como or Milan.
+Your passport is vital for registration.

 A Posta Italiana (Italian Post Office) operates in Bellagio.
 It accepts postcards or packages for sending.
 Hours typically see limits.